SofiaKapsiani/FLIMPA/README.md

 **FLIMPA** is an open-source software designed for the phasor plot analysis of raw Time-Correlated Single Photon Counting (TCSPC) Fluorescence Lifetime Imaging Microscopy (FLIM) data.
 Developed in Python, it offers an intuitive graphical user interface (GUI) for the analysis and visualisation of FLIM data.

-To run the software, you can download the executable (.exe) file here.
+To run the software, you can download the executable (.exe) file <a href="https://drive.google.com/file/d/1atLv3elqGi2KvFZyC2-utXOwVqM7nwBP/view" title="here" download>here</a>
+.
+Please note, the .exe file currently runs only on Windows.

 > **FLIMPA: An open-source software for Fluorescence Lifetime Imaging Microscopy Phasor plot Analysis**
 > Sofia Kapsiani